 This work is licensed under a Creative Commons Attribution 3.0 Unported License (including images & stylesheets).
 The source is available on Github.

 Monger is an idiomatic Clojure wrapper around MongoDB Java driver.
-It offers powerful expressive query DSL, strives to support every MongoDB 2.0+ feature, has next to no performance overhead and is well maintained.
+It offers powerful expressive query DSL, strives to support every MongoDB 2.0+ feature, has minimal performance overhead and is well maintained.

 Monger is not a replacement for the MongoDB Java driver, instead, Monger is symbiotic with it.
 Monger does not try to offer object/document mapping functionality.
 With Monger, you work with native Clojure and Java data structures like maps, vectors, strings, dates and so on.
 This approach has pros and cons but (we believe) closely follows Clojure's philosophy of reducing incidental complexity.
 It also fits MongoDB data model very well.

-Monger is built from the ground up for Clojure 1.3 and later.
+Monger requires Clojure 1.6+.
 The most recent stable release is highly recommended.

-Monger currently uses MongoDB Java driver 2.10.x under the hood and thus supports MongoDB 2.0 and later versions.
-Please note that some features may be specific to MongoDB 2.2 and later versions.
+Monger uses MongoDB Java driver 3.x under the hood and thus supports MongoDB 2.2 and later versions.
+Please note that some features may be specific to recent MongoDB releases.

 Monger artifacts are released to Clojars.